 | Scannero | Phone number tracking | From $49.80/mo | From £39.84/mo | Track any phone by number, no installation needed | Read review |

-After years of testing and reviewing digital safety tools, I want to share my personal recommendations for parental control apps.
-These aren't random picks – they're the apps I trust most and would recommend to my own family and friends.
+After years of testing and reviewing digital safety tools, I want to share the parental control apps I recommend most.
+These are not random picks — they are the tools I trust and the ones I would suggest to my own family and friends.

 My personal favourite is Aura.
-As someone who's seen countless families struggle with multiple digital threats, I appreciate how Aura tackles everything at once.
-In addition to solid parental controls, you get identity theft protection (crucial since kids' identities are increasingly targeted), a VPN for safe browsing, antivirus protection, and a password manager.
-At $12+ monthly, it costs more than basic parental controls, but it actually saves money compared to purchasing these services separately.
-For my family, having everything in one dashboard with one company to deal with simplifies our digital life significantly.
+Having seen how many families juggle multiple digital risks, I appreciate how Aura combines everything in one place.
+Alongside strong parental controls, you get identity theft protection, a VPN, antivirus tools, and a password manager.
+At around $12 per month, it costs more than basic parental controls, but it is far cheaper than buying each service separately.
+For my own family, having all of this managed under one dashboard removes effort and stress.

-Which app I'd recommend depends on your specific needs:
+Which app I recommend depends entirely on your situation:

 My advice?
-Use free trials wherever possible, be honest about what you actually need versus what sounds appealing, and don't hesitate to switch if your first choice doesn't fit.
-The best parental control app is ultimately the one you'll use consistently to keep your kids safe.
+Use free trials whenever they are available, be honest about what you genuinely need, and do not hesitate to switch tools if the first one does not feel right.
+The best parental control app is the one you can use consistently without adding stress to your life.

 | Tool | US Monthly Cost | UK Monthly Cost | Devices | Core Strength | Best Age Range |